wp-plugins/google-quick-ratings/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The lightest and fastest plugin to rate posts and pages by their authors, comptatible with Google snippets
+The lightest and fastest plugin to rate posts and pages by their authors, comptatible with Google rating snippets

 == Description ==